-In order to ensure the independence of the Board of Directors in its supervisory function, the members of the Board of Directors, including the Chairman, are entitled to a fixed base fee for their services, paid in cash (as well as allowances and social security contributions).
+To ensure the independence of the Board of Directors in its supervisory function, the members of the Board of Directors, including the Chairman, are entitled to a fixed base fee for their services, paid in cash (as well as allowances and social security contributions).
 Each Chair and each member of the Audit Committee and the Nomination and Compensation Committee is entitled to an additional committee fee.

-In addition, the members of the Board are reimbursed for all reasonable cash expenses that are incurred by them in the discharge of their duties, including reasonable expenses for travelling to and from Board meetings, committee meetings and meetings of the shareholders of the Company.
-Payments are made in Swiss francs, there were no changes in compensation in the years under review.
+In addition, the members of the Board are reimbursed (incl. through an allowance) for all reasonable cash expenses that are incurred by them in the discharge of their duties, including expenses for traveling to and from Board meetings, committee meetings and meetings of the shareholders of the Company).
+Payments are made in Swiss francs.
+There were no changes in compensation in the years under review.